|graduated response review.pdf

 Our Local Offer

 At Arnold Nursery School and Children's Centre we believe that all children have the right to be cared for, educated and supported to develop to their full potential.
-The Special Educational Needs Co-ordinator (SENDCO) for the centre is Sarah Sayles and she can be contacted by calling into the centre or by telephoning 01709 828983.
+The Special Educational Needs and Disabilities Co-ordinator (SENDCo) for the centre is Sarah Sayles and she can be contacted by calling into the centre or by telephoning 01709 828983.

 How does the setting know if children need extra help and what should I do if I think my child may have special educational needs?